 Bed bath; Sponge bath

 Timby BK.
 Assisting with basic needs.
-In: Timby BK.
+In: Timby BK, ed.
 Fundamentals of nursing skills and concepts.
-10th ed.
+11th ed.
 Philadelphia, PA: Wolters Kluwer Health: Lippincott Williams & Wilkens.
-2013: unit 5.
+2017:unit 5.